-1. Has there ever been a period of time when you were not your usuand ual self Yes No you felt so good or so hyper that other people thought you were your normal self or you were so hyper that you got into trouble? you were so irritable that you shouted at people or started figh arguments? you felt much more self-confident than usual? you got much less sleep than usual and found you didn't really you were much more talkative or spoke faster than usual? thoughts raced through your head or you couldn't slow your mind down? you were so easily distracted by things around you that you had trouble concentrating or staying on track? you had much more energy than usual? you were much more active or did many more things than usual? you were much more social or outgoing than usual; for example, you telephoned friends in the middle of the night? you were much more interested in sex than usual? you did things that were unusual for you or that other people r have thought were excessive, foolish, or risky? night spending money got you or your family into trouble?
-2. If you checked yes to more than one of the above, have several oduring the same period of time? of these ev er happe ned Yes No 3.
-How much of a problem did any of these cause you-like being family, money, or legal troubles; getting into arguments or fights?
-Ple only .
+1. Has there ever been a period of time wand hen you were not your usual self Yes No you felt so good or so hyper that oth your normal self or you were so hyper t you were so irritable that you shouted arguments? d at people or started fights or you felt much more self-confident that an usual? you got much less sleep than usual a nd found you didn't really miss it? you were much more talkative or spo ke faster than usual? thoughts raced through your head or down? you couldn't slow your mind you were so easily distracted by thing concentrating or staying on track? s around you that you had trouble you had much more energy than usu al? you were much more active or did m any more things than usual? you were much more social or outgoint elephoned friends in the middle of the - · you were much more interested in se x than usual? you did things that were unusual for have thought were excessive, foolish, or , spending money got you or your fam ily into trouble?
+2. If you checked yes to more than one of during the same period of time? the above, have several of these e ver happ ened Yes No 3.
+How much of a problem did any of the family, money, or legal troubles; getting only.
 No problem Minor Problem Moderate Problem Se rious Pr oblem